 Erected by Oysterponds Historical Society, Inc.

 Location.
-41° 8.322′ N, 72° 18.221′ W. Marker is in Orient, New York, in Suffolk County.
-Marker is on Village Lane south of Orchard Street, on the right when traveling south.
+41° 8.337′ N, 72° 18.207′ W. Marker is in Orient, New York, in Suffolk County.
+Marker is on Village Lane north of Orchard Street, on the right when traveling north.
+Marker is located directly in front of subject church, just left of the main entrance.
 Touch for map.
-Marker is located on left side of Village Lane entrance to Poquatuck Park.
-The Webb House itself is located inside the park.
-Marker is at or near this postal address: 1440 Village Lane, Orient NY 11957, United States of America.
+Marker is at or near this postal address: 1395 Village Lane, Orient NY 11957, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Poquatuck Park (a few steps from this marker); The Methodist Church (within shouting distance of this marker); Fire Fighter (approx. 4 miles away); Horton Point Lighthouse Capt.
-John Underhill Home Site / Historic Peck's Inn (approx. 8.3 miles away); M. Olivia Sage (approx. 9.8 miles away); Old Saybrook Veterans Memorial (approx. 11.1 miles away in Connecticut); Old Saybrook World War I Monument (approx. 11.1 miles away in Connecticut).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Poquatuck Park (within shouting distance of this marker); Webb House (within shouting distance of this marker); Mile Marker #30 (approx. 3.4 miles Fire Fighter (approx. 4.1 miles away); Historic Sites of Early Mills and Bridges (approx. 6½ miles away); Horton Point Lighthouse (approx. 8.3 miles away); Capt.
+John Underhill Home Site / Historic Peck's Inn (approx. 8.3 miles away); The Point House (approx. 9.2 miles away).
 Touch for a list and map of all markers in Orient.

 Credits.
-This page was last revised on March 10, 2018.
-This page originally submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 98 times since then.
-Photos: 1, 2, 3. submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on March 9, 2018.
+It was originally submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 116 times since then and 16 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on March 9, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.